gaelzarco/MATH251_3001_p1/README.md

 ### 3.2 Key features:

 - Stores the underlying string of bits.
-- Implements logic operations one character at a time.
+- Implements logic operations one bit at a time.
 - Uses `assert` to ensure both bit strings are the same length before computing.

 ---